ReddyBytes/Airflow/4-Executors/Readme.md

 - **Database Compatibility**:
     - Compatible with SQLite, making it suitable for setups where multiple connections are not supported.
+    - SQLite is limit upto 140TB
+    - Database stored in a single disk file

 #### 2) LocalExecutor

 - **Description**:
     - Executes tasks on the same machine as the scheduler, allowing for parallel execution of tasks.
-It's suitable for small-scale, single-machine production installations.
+    - Vertical Scaling
+    - single point of failure

 - **Use Case**:
     -  Ideal for small production environments where tasks can be efficiently run on the same machine as the scheduler.
     - Requires a database that supports multiple connections, such as MySQL or PostgreSQL.

 - **Parallelism**:
-    - Supports running multiple tasks in parallel, improving throughput compared to the SequentialExecutor.
+    - `Parallelism :` The maximum number of task instances that can run simultaneously across all DAGs.
+    - `max_active_tasks_per_dag :` The maximum number of task instances that can run concurrently for a single DAG.

 #### 3) CeleryExecutor